Skip to main content

 • semantic discovery,

-• governance routing,
+• governance automation,

 • orchestration,

-• policy discoverability,
+• policy routing,

-• and cross-platform observability.
+• and metadata federation.

-However, metadata visibility alone does not automatically create:
+Because metadata visibility does not automatically create:

-• portability guarantees,
+• or portability continuity.

-DataOS: the closest current precedent
+DataOS: the closest precedent

 • orchestration layers,